 Today, the Palais de Chaillot houses a number of different museums.
 In the south wing, there are two – the Musée de la Marine (Naval Museum) and the Musée de l’Homme (The Museum of Man).
 The former is a maritime-themed museum with a collection that started with artifacts belonging to Louis XV.

 The Musée de l’Homme (Museum of Man), a museum of anthropology, strives to be a museum that can “define humanity” in a variety of different ways.
-It reopened October 17, 2015 after it was closed six years earlier.
-A selection of its collection moved to the brand new Quai Branly museum but it is still considered one of the world’s most important museums of anthropology.
+It reopened October 17, 2015, after it was closed six years earlier.
+A selection of its collection moved to the Quai Branly museum, but it is still considered one of the world’s most important museums of anthropology.

 There’s also an architecture museum – the Cité de l’architecture et du patrimoine, which opened in 2007.
 The museum showcases French architecture from the Middle Ages through the modern age.
 Its exhibits include the collection of the former Musée des Monuments Français (Museum of French Monuments) which boasts some 6,000 casts of sculptures of all periods, scale models of buildings, copies of architectural elements, and about 20,000 photographs.

 The Théâtre National de Chaillot is located below the esplanade.
 With 1,200 seats, it was the center of Parisian culture following World War II and is still a popular location for concerts and plays.

 There is also an aquarium located at the Palais de Chaillot, known as Cinéaqua.
 The aquarium, which bills itself as ‘not just an aquarium’ has 43 tanks with 10,000 fish and invertebrates, a shark tunnel, and even its own movie theaters.
 It is housed at the lower level of the Palais de Chaillot and can be accessed from the Trocadero gardens.

 Jardins du Trocadéro